 - For the color scheme of this pattern, I used a random stripe generator to get a random stripe pattern.
 I selected the three colors that I was using, selected 1-5 stripe widths, and entered 39 rows.
 Once the stripe pattern is generated by the program, I just followed the color scheme that was provided.

-Row 1: 3 dc into 5th ch from hook sk the next 2 sts, 3 dc into the next st, *sk the next 2 sts, [3 dc, ch 3, 3 dc] into the next st (top point), [sk the next 2 sts, 3 dc into the next st] twice, sk the next 5 sts (bottom point), [3 dc into next st, sk the next 2 sts, 3 dc into the next st]** Repeat from * to ** until there is one st left, dc in the last st, turn.
+Row 1: 3 dc into 5th ch from hook, sk the next 2 sts, 3 dc into the next st, *sk the next 2 sts, [3 dc, ch 3, 3 dc] into the next st (top point), [sk the next 2 sts, 3 dc into the next st] twice, sk the next 5 sts (bottom point), [3 dc into next st, sk the next 2 sts, 3 dc into the next st]; Repeat from * until there is one st remaining, 1 dc into the last st, turn.

-Row 2: Ch 4, *[3 dc into the space between the next 2 dc-clusters] twice, [3 dc, ch 3, 3 dc] into the next ch-3 space (top point), [3 dc into the space between the next 2 dc-clusters] twice, sk the sp between the next 2 dc-clusters] (bottom point)** Repeat from * to ** until you reach the last dc-cluster, sk the dc-cluster, work 1 dc in the t-ch, turn.
+Row 2: Ch 4, *[3 dc into the space between the next 2 dc-clusters] twice, [3 dc, ch 3, 3 dc] into the next ch-3 space (top point), [3 dc into the space between the next 2 dc-clusters] twice, sk the sp between the next 2 dc-clusters] (bottom point); Repeat from * until you reach the last dc-cluster, sk the next dc-cluster, 1 dc into the t-ch, turn.

 It took me about three weeks to finish this afghan, but I was working on it off and on.
 I am a little sad to see it go but I have another blanket to work on for my dear friend who is due in August!
 Enjoy and Happy Crocheting!